KidQuant/Taming-The-Factor-Zoo/README.md

 4. **Model Evaluation**: Assessing models based on predictive performance metrics like the Out-of-Sample (OOS) $R^2$ and Mean Squared Error (MSE).

 5. **Portfolio Analysis**: Constructing equal-weight portfolios of the top 100 stocks based on predicted risk-premiums and evaluating their performance.

+## 📊 Results

+The project evaluated a wide array of statistical learning models -- ranging from simple linear regression to complex neural networks -- for predicting stock-level risk premiums and constructing portfolios.

+### Simple Model

+* **Performance**: Among the simple models, **Huber Regression** consistently outperformed basic linear regression, especially in handling outliers.

+* **Best Performing Simple Model**: The **Linear Regression with all features (LR-Full)** achieved the highest OOS $R^2$ of 5.27%, demonstrating that including more variables increases predictve power-albeit with diminishing returns and potential overfitting risks.

+* **Portfolio Performance**: The **LR-Full** model also delievered the highest Sharpe ratio among simple models, although actual returns remained negative due to the challenging nature of the dataset.

+## Complex Models

+* **Performance**: The **Principal Components Regressions (PCR)** emerged as the most predictive model with an OOS $R^2$ of 6.12%, followed by **Elastic Net** and **Neural Network (NN-5)**